xiyichen/smplify-x-partial/README.md

 ```
 where the `DATA_FOLDER` should contain two subfolders, *images*, where the images are located, and *keypoints*, where the OpenPose output should be stored.

 If `use_gender_classifier` is set to True, `homogeneous_ckpt` should contain the path to the pre-trained model of the gender classifier [Homogenus](https://github.com/nghorbani/homogenus).
 If it's set to False, a gender flag `--gender='male/female/neutral'` should be used.
-The gender predictions aren't very accurate for aggresive truncations or low-resolution images.
+The gender predictions aren't very accurate for aggresive truncations and low-resolution images.
 For such cases, we recommend inputting the gender detected by human.

-If you would like to use the combined body prior as proposed in the paper, you need to set `expose_results_directory` as the directory of ExPose prediction results and 'pixie_results_directory' as the directory of PIXIE prediction results.
+For aggressive trunctions in video captures or social media images, the focal length approximation mentioned in the paper could also be inaccurate.
+In such cases, it is recommended to test different focal length values.

-For aggressive trunctions in video captures or social media images, the focal length approximation mentioned in the paper could be inaccurate.
-In such cases, it is recommended to test different focal lengths.
+If you would like to use the combined body prior as proposed in the paper, you need to set `expose_results_directory` as the directory of ExPose prediction results and `pixie_results_directory` as the directory of PIXIE prediction results.

 We provide a colab notebook with all required dependencies for fitting: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1DboPEEQQTJcHooNiBQ-gNRIo7p0o8t_8#scrollTo=sCUaBPKN7KbX)